fhsav/clock-build/README.md

 # clock-build

-This repository includes both a virtual machine (VM) and build script for launching a new instance of the clock. _Development in progress._
+This repository includes both a virtual machine (VM) and build script for launching a new instance of the Clock. _Development in progress._

 ## Instructions